Azure’s Default Outbound Access Is Being Retired: What Cloud Admins Need to Know (and Do)

 Avoid the Oops: Proactively Monitor Entra Application Secret Expirations with Automation

 In the fast-paced world of enterprise IT, even small oversights can lead to major disruptions.
-One of those easily overlooked — yet critically important — tasks is monitoring Microsoft Entra (formerly Azure AD) application secret expirations.
+One of those easily overlooked, yet critically important tasks is, monitoring Microsoft Entra (formerly Azure AD) application secret expirations.

 Imagine this: everything is running smoothly in production until — bam! — an app suddenly fails because its secret expired.
 No alerts, no heads-up, just user complaints and a flurry of incident reports.
 Sound familiar?